Is It Safe To Eat Peaches During Pregnancy?

 3. Potassium

 Peaches contain potassium, which helps you deal with everyday pregnancy woes.
 It minimizes uneasiness like fatigue, lightheadedness, anxiety, leg cramps, and swollen ankles, and feet, which are common during pregnancy.
-It maintains a fluid balance in the mother and the baby.
+Therefore, eating peaches during pregnancy can help both the mother and the baby maintain fluid balance.

 4. Fiber